Yusufbjj/SoftUni-Courses/Entity Framework Core - June 2022/readme.md

 4.DataProcessor folder contains the import and export data transferable objects(DTOs) and the methods Deserialize(for importing data in the database) and Serialize(for exporting).

-5.Datasets contains the xml and json files from which we import inside the database.
+5.Datasets contains the xml and json files from which we import data inside the database.